fybrik/fybrik/site/docs/samples/chaining-sample.md

     ```bash
     {"assetID":"openmetadata-file.default.openmetadata.userdata"}
     ```

+    The asset is now registered in the catalog.
 Store the asset ID in a `CATALOGED_ASSET` variable:
     ```bash
     CATALOGED_ASSET="openmetadata-file.default.openmetadata.userdata"
     ```

-    The asset is now registered in the catalog.

-1. Create the policy to access the asset (we use a policy that requires redactions to PII columns), and a FybrikApplication indicating the workload, context, and data requested:
+1. Create the policy to access the asset (we use a policy that requires redactions of PII columns):
    ```bash
    kubectl -n fybrik-system create configmap sample-policy --from-file=$AIRBYTE_MODULE_DIR/fybrik/sample-policy-restrictive.rego
    kubectl -n fybrik-system label configmap sample-policy openpolicyagent.org/policy=rego